isuriChamya/isuriChamya/README.md

 - 👋 Hi, I’m @isuriChamya
 - 👀 I’m interested in Coding and Software QA
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning MERN stack and Selenium
 - 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me - isuriweeraman0714@gmail.com
 - 😄 Pronouns: She/Her